 The earliest data centers developed in 1940, such as ENIAC, required a great deal of power and a special environment to function properly.
 They were expensive and mostly used for military purposes.

-The number of data centers across the world drastically increased during the 1990s.
+The number of data centers worldwide increased sharply during the 1990s.
 In order to establish a presence on the internet, several organizations built large facilities called Internal Data Centers with advanced capabilities such as crossover backup.

 Today’s data centers are far different: technology has shifted from conventional physical servers to virtual networks that support applications and workloads on different levels.

-The current infrastructure allows applications and data to exist and link across multiple data centers and private/public clouds.
+The current infrastructure enables applications and data to exist and be linked across multiple data centers and private/public clouds.
 When a website/app is hosted in the cloud, it uses data center resources from the cloud provider.

 Crucial Components Of A Data Center